rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-mariadb/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-The MariaDB Database module is a re-usable module for other [rollyourown.xyz](https://rollyourown.xyz) projects.
-The module provides a MariaDB relational database server.
+The MariaDB Database module is a re-usable module for other rollyourown projects.
+The module provides a MariaDB [relational database](https://en.wikipedia.org/wiki/Relational_database) server.

 <!--more-->

-This documentation is intended for developers of rollyourown.xyz projects.
+This documentation is intended for developers of rollyourown projects.

-## TODOs on this page

-{{< highlight "primary" "ToDo">}}

-- [ ] Links in text

-{{< /highlight >}}

 ## Introduction